risingthird/cs245/hw8/hw8.md

 ### Company
 `Mintendo`, a start-up mobile-app company aims at offline games.
 ### Project
 An achievement system in the game called `Bright Souls`.
 Specifically, each achievement will be fulfilled as soon as players finish collecting required items, including armors, weapons, killed monsters, etc. Note that sub-achievements have the potential forming a larger achievement.
 Additionally, this system should have the ability of adding more achievements as the game itself updates.
+There's also a need to build corresponding player system and inventory system.
 ### Our team
 Brad, an expert in Scala, has been in the game industry for more than 8 years.